-In a lymphatic drainage massage, your spa therapist will perform a slow, deliberate rhythmical subtle pumping movement up the legs and abdomen along the body’s lymph drainage paths.
-Some might say it feels not unlike a caterpillar crawling over the skin, so this isn’t for everybody!
-The technique can feel a little tender in certain areas where fatty cells accumulate, e.g. on the thighs, where cellulite appears, but generally it’s a subtle technique.
+In a lymphatic drainage massage, your spa therapist will perform a slow, deliberate, rhythmical pumping movement up the legs and abdomen along the body’s lymph drainage paths.
+Some say it feels not unlike a caterpillar crawling over the skin!
+The technique can feel a little tender in certain areas where fatty cells accumulate (e.g. on the thighs, where cellulite appears), but generally it’s a subtle technique.

-…if you prefer a deep massage pressure and for a spa therapist to really work in to your muscular knots.
+…if you prefer a deep massage pressure and want a spa therapist to really work into your muscular knots.
 If that’s the case, this is not the treatment to choose.
-Lymphatic Drainage massage is very gentle rather than knot-busting.
+Lymphatic drainage massage is very gentle rather than knot-busting.
 Be aware that you may need a course of treatments to see and feel a difference as part of a healthy lifestyle change.

 Marching energetically on the spot is an easy way to kick-start your lymph flow first thing in the morning.
-Also try jumping up and down on a low-impact rebounder (small trampoline) if you have one.
-Conversely, being a couch potato or having a sedentary job is, surprise surprise, a major cause of a sluggish lymphatic system, not to mention a host of longer-term health problems.
+Also try jumping up and down on a low-impact rebounder (small trampoline).
+Conversely, being a couch potato or having a sedentary job is, surprise surprise, a major cause of a sluggish lymphatic system; not to mention a host of longer-term health problems.

-Body Brushing is many an Elemis and ESPA spa therapist’s top tip for getting lymph zooming around the body.
-Read our Tips Aftercare to find out how to do this most effectively at home between professional Lymphatic Drainage treatments.
+Top tip: Body brushing is many an Elemis and ESPA spa therapist’s top tip for getting lymph moving around the body.
+Read our guide to massage aftercare to find out how to do this most effectively at home between professional lymphatic drainage treatments.

-Looking to purchase a Lymphatic Drainage Massage for a friend or loved one?
+Looking to purchase a lymphatic drainage massage for yourself, a friend or loved one?
 Check out our spa vouchers page where monetary gift vouchers can be redeemed against treatments at over 500 spas across the UK.
 Alternatively, you can call our spa experts for more help and advice on this, or any other spa treatment.